-Cooking is done for the following reasons:

-- 1. Breakdown of oil cells.

-- 2. Coagulation of protein to facilitate oil separation.

-- 3. Reduction of affinity of oil for solid surfaces.

-- 4. Insolubilization of phosphatides.

-- 5. Increased fluidity of oil.

-- 6. Destruction of molds and bacteria.

-- 7. Inactivation of the enzyme, myrosinase.
-This is essential for oil and meal to be free of hydrolysis products from the glucosinolates.
+Cooking is done for the following reasons: breakdown of oil cells, coagulation of protein to facilitate oil separation, reduction of affinity of oil for solid surfaces, insolubilization of phosphatides, increased fludity of oil, destruction of molds and bacteria, and inactivation of the enzyme myrosinase.
+The last is essential for oil and meal to be free of hydrolysis products from the glucosinolates.

-Anjou (1972) reports that the quality of both oil and meal are markedly affected by the method of cooking.
+The quality of both oil and meal are markedly affected by the method of cooking (8).
 The protein of the meal is often extensively denatured in the cooker, which improves feeding value, but too much heating can cause losses in amino acids.
-Lysine, an essential amino acid is the most heat sensitive.
+Lysine, an essential amino acid, is the most heat sensitive.
 Overcooking darkens the oil and increases refining loss.
-Heat treating can also lower the oxidation stability of the oil, which would affect storage life and the amount of anti-oxident additives needed for both oil and meal.
-Free fatty acid content of the oil is also affected by temperature, moisture, and hold-up time.
+Heat treating can also lower the oxidation stability of the oil, which would affect storage life and the amount of antioxidant additives needed for both oil and meal.
+Free fatty acid content of the oil is also affected by temperature, moisture and hold-up time.